forta-network/docs/docs/hardhat.md

 # Integrating with Hardhat

 Integrating Forta in your existing Hardhat project is easier than ever with the [Forta Hardhat plugin](https://www.npmjs.com/package/hardhat-forta).
 You can now keep your security/operational monitoring logic right next to the smart contracts they will be monitoring.
-The plugin provides convenient access to the Forta bot development tools to manage the bot lifecycle using Hardhard tasks.
+The plugin provides convenient access to the Forta bot development tools to manage the bot lifecycle using Hardhat tasks.

 This plugin uses the [`forta-agent`](https://www.npmjs.com/package/forta-agent) package to [programmatically invoke commands](cli.md#invoke-commands-programmatically).
 For a more comprehensive walkthrough of bot development, we recommend going through the [build your first detection bot](quickstart.md) guide as well.